-In the City of Moore's 2015 Analysis of Impediments to Fair Housing Choice, it was found that the City should promote a mix of housing unit types in all neighborhoods and new developments for residents of all economic levels.
-It also stated the City should explore the possibility of density bonuses and/or requirements for moderately priced dwelling units in developments.
+In the City of Moore's 2020 Analysis of Impediments to Fair Housing Choice, it was found that the City needs increased accessibility to affordable housing and identified a lack of affordable housing organizations and partners.
 With the CDBG-DR funding, the City was able to subsidize a mixed-use, mixed income multi-family development called The Curve.
 This development will have both affordable units as well as market rate units, with all units being identical.
 Out of the 244 residential units, 219 will be affordable.
-The analysis also found housing that provides for the special needs of persons with disabilities is in short supply in Moore.
+It was also found there is a limited supply of housing for persons with disabilities.
 Within The Curve, 5% of all units will be mobility accessible and 2% of all units will be sensory accessible.
 Units that are sensory accessible will not be the same units as those that are mobility accessible.